 Evening: Tharu Cultural dance: Farmers of the nearby villages will show some of their traditional skills and dances.

 Dinner and Overnight at Resort in Chitwan.
 Full board plan.

 Your driver will drive you towards Rajko Danda—approximately 5 hours.
 You will stay at a village homestay.
 The accommodation will be basic with neat and clean rooms.

 The highlights will be to experience authentic Rural life, taste organic food, and the rapidly fading culture.
 We will have lunch and go on a walking tour of the village, visit the primary school.
 This district has significance in Nepal’s history of the last ruling Royal Family.
-This district is one of the many recruitment areas of the world-renowned Gurkha soldiers.
+Moreover, this district is one of the many recruitment areas of the world-renowned Gurkha soldiers.

 Evening Cultural show by the Women’s organisation.
 You can enjoy the cultural show and drink locally distilled “Hooch” as part of the cultural integration.